saurabh947/AIFactChecker/PRIVACY_POLICY.md

-# Privacy Policy for AI Fact Checker Chrome Extension
+# Privacy Policy for Truth Detective Chrome Extension

-**Last Updated:** July 2025
+**Last Updated:** January 2025

 ## Overview

-AI Fact Checker is a Chrome extension that provides instant fact-checking capabilities using AI models.
+Truth Detective is a Chrome extension that provides instant fact-checking capabilities using AI models.
 This privacy policy explains how we handle your data and what information is collected, stored, or transmitted.

 ## Data Collection

 **We do not collect, store, or transmit any personal data or browsing information.**

-The AI Fact Checker extension operates entirely locally within your browser and does not:
+The Truth Detective extension operates entirely locally within your browser and does not:
 - Collect personal information
 - Track your browsing history
 - Store your search queries